Daniel-Dfg/PlagiaSight/README.md

     The next time you'll want to run PlagiaSight, just run `PlagiaSight_Windows.bat` (not necessarily in your terminal), and it should launch in seconds :)

+IMPORTANT : after you unzipped and executed the release you donwloaded for the first time, a folder named `venv` will appear.
+If you wish to move PlagiaSight's application folder afterwards, you MUST delete the `venv` folder before launching the application again !

 *If you have trouble executing any of these steps*, don't hesitate to [**contact us**](https://github.com/Daniel-Dfg/PlagiarismDetectionProject/blob/main/README.md#contact-the-people-behind-the-10-version) !